fbgallet/roam-extension-calendar/README.md

   - simple `drag and drop` to copy: a copy of the original block will be inserted as child of the calendar tag and a corresponding event will be created
   - press `Shift` to move: the original block will be moved as child of the calendar tag in the corresponding DNP
   - press `Control` or `Command` to reference: a block reference to the the original block will be created
+- In timegrid views (week or day), events with a timestamp can be
+  - `drag and drop` to move them to another time slot
+  - lengthen or shorten by placing the cursor at the top or bottom of the event to drag its start time or end time to a new schedule.

+## Handle events with timestamp and duration

+If the block contain a timestamp, the corresponding event will automatically have a start time and, by default, one-hour duration.
+A timestamp has to be in 24h format, e.g. `14:00`, `14h`, `9:05`, `9:5`, `9h05`, etc. (only `:` and `h` are supported as separator between hours and minutes).

+To define a duration you can:

+- add another timestamp avec the `-` serator, to define a range.
+E.g.: `14:00 - 15:30`
+- add a duration in minutes or hours, in the following format: `90m`, `2h`.The duration has to be placed after the timestamp in the block.

+In the settings, you can change how timestamps are displayed in the calendar, including choosing a 12-hour display.
+However, currently, the input entry must be in 24-hour format.

 ## Tags